-Hamill was the representative for New Jersey’s 12th congressional district and was a Democrat.
+Hamill was the representative for New Jersey’s 12th congressional district as a Democrat.
 He served from 1915 to 1921.

 He was previously the representative for New Jersey’s 12th congressional district as a Democrat from 1913 to 1915; and the representative for New Jersey’s 10th congressional district as a Democrat from 1907 to 1913.